KTH-EXPECA/CLEAVE/docs/source/usage.rst

 .. _usage:

+.. |State| replace:: :code:`State`

+.. |Actuator| replace:: :code:`Actuator`

+.. |Sensor| replace:: :code:`Sensor`

+.. |Controller| replace:: :code:`Controller`

 Tutorial: general usage
 =======================

-Emulations of Networked Control Systems in CLEAVE are centered around two core concepts: Plants and Controllers.
-These terms follow the terminology used in Control Systems research: Plants are physical systems we wish to control, whereas Controllers are the computational elements which perform the necessary computations for the controlling of Plants.
+Emulations of Networked Control Systems in CLEAVE are centered around two core concepts: Plants and Controller Services.
+These terms follow the terminology used in Control Systems research: Plants are physical systems we wish to control, whereas Controller Services are the computational elements which perform the necessary computations for the controlling of Plants.

-In the context of CLEAVE emulations, the definition of Plants and Controllers are done through configuration files written in pure Python, which are then executed through the :code:`cleave.py` launcher script.
+In the context of CLEAVE emulations, the definition of Plants and Controller Services are done through configuration files written in pure Python, which are then executed through the :code:`cleave.py` launcher script.
 A couple of examples of such configuration files can be found under the :code:`examples/` directory:

 .. code-block:: bash